A Transformation Perspective on Marginal and Conditional Models: Methods

 Linear transformation models for the conditional distribution function

-of some univariate and at least ordered response $\rY$ given a configuration $\rx$ of explanatory variables $\rX$ are defined by three objects: An ``inverse link function'' $\pZ$, a linear predictor $\rx^\top \shiftparm$ with regression coefficients $\shiftparm$ \emph{excluding} an intercept, and a monotone non-decreasing transformation, or ``intercept'', function $\h$.
+of some univariate and at least ordered response $\rY \in \samY$ given a configuration $\rx$ of covariates $\rX$ are defined by three objects: An ``inverse link function'' $\pZ$, a linear predictor $\rx^\top \shiftparm$ with regression coefficients $\shiftparm$ \emph{excluding} an intercept, and a monotone non-decreasing transformation, or ``intercept'', function $\h$.
 Only $\shiftparm$ and $\h$ are unknowns to be estimated from data whereas $\pZ$ defines the scale linearity of the effects is assumed upon.
-This model class covers many prominent regression models, such as normal, log-normal, Weibull, or Cox models for absolute continuous responses, binary models with different link functions, proportional odds and hazards cumulative models for ordered responses, and many less well-known or even novel models \citep[see Table 1 in][for an overview on models and corresponding parameter interpretations]{Hothorn_Moest_Buehlmann_2017}.
+This model class covers many prominent regression models, such as normal, log-normal, Weibull, or Cox models for absolute continuous responses, binary models with different link functions, proportional odds and hazards cumulative models for ordered responses, and many less well-known or even novel models \citep{Hothorn_Moest_Buehlmann_2017}.
+A summary of the possible inverse link functions $\pZ$ and of the corresponding interpretation of the linear predictor $\rx^\top \shiftparm$ is given in Table~\ref{tab:links}.
+This flexible modelling framework covers probabilistic index models \citep{Thas_Neve_Clement_2012}, \ie models allowing interpretation of the effect size in terms the probability that a randomly selected subject has an outcome greater than the one of another randomly selected subject, given that the covariate values for both subjects are known (for instance, whether a subject received treatment or not).
+We illustrate the usefulness of this quantity in Sections~\ref{sec:neck_app} and~\ref{sec:weibull_app}.

-Herein, I address the problem of formulating and estimating linear transformation models in the presence of cluster-correlated observations arising, for example, in multicenter trials or when a subject is repeatedly examined over time.
-In contrast to many methods in the mixed-effects and frailty literature primarily aiming at explanation, that is, inference for regression coefficients $\shiftparm$ in the presence of correlated observations, the focus of this paper is on inference for marginal distributions.
-Two novel transformation models are presented in Section~\ref{sec:methods} and both provide simple analytic expressions for marginal predictive distributions of the form (\ref{fm:trafo}).

-Marginal predictive distributions with interpretable parameters are easy to derive from normal linear mixed-effects models and binary probit generalised linear mixed-effects models as well as from some frailty models using a copula representation \citep{Goethal_Janssen_2008}.
-Regression coefficients in other generalised linear mixed-effects or frailty models for non-normal responses (binary logistic, Poisson, or Cox normal frailty models, for example) only have a conditional interpretation, that is, given unobservable random effects.
-It is possible to obtain the marginal distribution by integrating out the random effects, however, the simple interpretability of the fixed-effects regression coefficients is then lost.
-In contrast, marginal models allowing a marginal interpretation of effects cannot be defined in an unambiguous way without the specification of a joint distribution and I refer to \cite{Lee_Nelder_2004} and \cite{Muff_Held_Keller_2016} for a broader discussion of these issues.